Gaya/gaya.pizza/blog/contents/articles/going-static-from-wordpress/index.md

 available.
 Along with the dynamically generated stuff I was going to need, Wintersmith looked like a solid choice.
 Sorry Hexo!

+##Creating the templates

+In order to go about and create the looks of the website I picked my typical workflow.
+First I setup my Gulp tasks to handle generating my Sass files, JavaScript and [have BrowserSync serve](http://www.browsersync.io) it with the HTML to my browser.

+To process my Sass I used [gulp-sass](https://github.com/dlmanning/gulp-sass).
+It runs on [libsass](https://github.com/sass/libsass), which makes it super fast too.
+That's a great thing when using BrowserSync because the newly generated assets will be available in the browser really quick.
+Especially when you have two monitors where one holds a browser window and the other your editor.

 3. Bouwen templates
     - Gulp, Browserify, Sass en BrowserSync
     - Neat